roshanlam/sqlite-worker/ReadMe.md

 # Contributing
 Contributions to the Sqlite-Worker are welcome!
 Please refer to the project's issues and pull request sections for contributions.

+# Acknowledgements

+Special thanks to [Johannes Ahlmann](https://github.com/codinguncut) for their valuable suggestion on initializing actions and implementing regular commits.